lloyddunamis/gfl_manualpatch/README.md

 ===================== F. Disclaimer

+The latest version of this document will always be in [https://github.com/lloyddunamis/gfl_manualpatch].

+Special Thanks:
+  Arloste
+  GFL EN Discord Helpers
+  Ceia

 This Girls' Frontline [EN] Manual Patch was made for personal use, and it worked for me like a charm.
 It is then provided to the community as-is in case it helps anyone else.